jhpce-jhu/jhpce_mkdocs/docs/slurm/node-features.md

 !!!
 Note
     If you find good documents that would help other users optimize their binaries, please let us know at the bitsupport address.

+If you want to create batch scripts which can switch between binaries at run-time, there are several techniques you can try:
+1)	If you use `-—constraint` and your job starts, then (we believe) it will be running on the requested feature.
+(We haven’t tested to ensure that that is 100% respected.
+It’s _supposed to be_ (as opposed to using `-—prefer`).
+Therefore you can also pass a variable into your job with the `-—export` flag as explained in [this page](../slurm/environment.md)
+2)	If you  do some output munging with regular expression matching, you can get the info out of your environment at runtime.
+You DO see the specified feature in the output of `scontrol show job $SLURM_JOBID` as `Features=amd` But you have to search for it in the output AND it only shows you the feature you specified, not all of those applicable to that node.
+3) You could also examine the available features of the node on which your shell is running in the `ActiveFeatures` attribute in the output of `scontrol show node $SLURMD_NODENAME`

 ## Frequency By CPU-type